umbralcalc/umbralcalc.github.io/_posts/black_box_ai_is_an_accelerator_paradigm.md

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/black_box_ai_is_an_accelerator_paradigm/shape-statistics.svg"/></center>

-In contrast to black box AI, world models represent the state of the system _seperately from the data_.
+In contrast to black box AI, world models represent the state of the system _separately from the data_.
 Simulations can be thought of as a kind of world model, for instance.

 A true world model should enable sources of information _distinct from the data_ to be included in its prediction, i.e., domain-specific structure with expert interpretation.
 This is the only clear way to circumvent data limitations.